 critical that access using this port is restricted to trusted clients only.

 Network segmentation and/or authorization ACLs can be used to restrict access

 to trusted IPs in such cases.
 If neither is used, then the cluster is wide open

 While non-secured clusters are supported, as are a mix of authenticated, unauthenticated, encrypted and non-encrypted clients, it is recommended to secure the components in your Confluent deployment.

-To see a working deployment of encryption, authentication, and authorization configured end-to-end across all Confluent Platform components, check out the Confluent Platform demo.
+- Confluent Platform demo for a working deployment of encryption, authentication, and authorization configured end-to-end across all Confluent Platform components